 The resulting one-party situation was the most complete in United States history.
 It also led to some unintended consequences such as voter turnout reaching perhaps its lowest point in history.
 If the outcome is already known, why bother to participate and vote?2

-Despite their one party majority, it’s interesting to note that Democratic-Republicans maintained many policies that had originally been enacted by Federalists, such as renewing the national bank.1
+Despite their one party majority, it’s interesting to note that Democratic-Republicans maintained many Federalist policies such as renewing the national bank.1

 The Era of Good Feelings is largely defined by the post-war euphoria and increased nationalism.
 James Monroe won two elections virtually unopposed, one of which (in 1820) he won nearly unanimously.
 His inaugural speech that year called for “order and harmony” and expressed hope for the future of the nation.3